 Medical Malpractice Lawyers in Baltimore

-Our Lawyers Hold MD Doctors Responsible for Their Failure to Diagnose Diseases
+Holding Maryland Doctors Responsible for Their Failure to Diagnose Diseases

 LeViness, Tolzman & Hamilton, P.A. was established in 1987 by medical malpractice lawyers in Maryland focused on providing our community with quality legal representation.
 Our lawyers hold hospitals, doctors and other healthcare providers to the same high standards of professionalism as we demand of ourselves.
 We thoroughly investigate your misdiagnosis claim and give you our candid, complete assessment of your options and potential outcomes.
 Then we do everything we can to recover the maximum possible compensation for your injuries.

-Delays in emergency care
+Delays in Emergency Care

 Emergency room staff and doctors have a duty to make quick decisions and render prompt, effective care.
 A delay of only a few minutes can mean the difference between life and death and change the long-term prognosis for a patient who survives a catastrophic medical event, such as: